 POTENTIAL SAFETY OF PRINCIPAL

 Many investors, particularly those nearing retirement or in retirement, are concerned about protecting their principal.
-In March of 2012, Moody’s published research showed that rated investment grade municipal bonds had an average cumulative default rate of just 0.08% between 1970 and 2011.* That means while there is some risk of principal loss, investing in rated investment-grade municipal bonds can be a cornerstone for safety of your principal.
+In July of 2018, Moody’s published research showed that rated investment-grade municipal bonds had an average cumulative default rate of just 0.10% between 1970 and 2017.* That means while there is some risk of principal loss, investing in rated investment-grade municipal bonds can be a cornerstone for safety of your principal.

 POTENTIAL REGULAR PREDICTABLE INCOME

 Municipal bonds typically pay interest every six months unless they get called or default.
 That means that you can count on a regular, predictable income stream.
 Because most bonds have call options, which means you get your principal back before the maturity date, subsequent municipal bonds you purchase can earn more or less interest than the called bond.
 According to Moody’s 2018 research,* default rates are historically low for the rated investment-grade bonds favored by Hennion & Walsh.